vdiflorio/nextgenpb_tutorial/docs/files/parameter.md

 ## 1️⃣ Molecular Input Settings

-This section defines how the molecular structure is loaded and interpreted.
+Defines how the molecular structure is loaded and interpreted.

 | Parameter      | Description                                         | Values               | Default         |
 |----------------|-----------------------------------------------------|-----------------------|-----------------|